Winz-Mawin7/docker-monitoring-bundle/README.md

 3.  **Services** 🐯

-In this repository is my services in Docker hub for **FCM** messaging API you should <br />
+In this repository I used my services in Docker hub for **FCM** messaging API you should <br />

-change docker-compose.yml in Services folder to match your services.
+change docker-compose.yml in Services folder to match your services do you want.

 ```
 $ sudo sh -c 'cd Services && docker-compose up'